MnemoWare/CogniRay/docs/Appendix B - Protective Memory Integration in HPM.md

 T = \int_{\mathbb{R}^N} W(x) \cdot K(x, \ell) \, dx
 $$

-Upon receiving a target response $T^*$, the projection error is defined as $\delta = T^* - T$.
+Upon receiving a target response $T^\*$ , the projection error is defined as $\delta = T^* - T$.
 The memory field is then updated to reduce this error by distributing it spatially through the kernel.
 The update rule is:

 $$
 \Delta W(x) = \alpha \cdot \mathcal{F}(x; \delta, W(x), K(x, \ell))